← Back to Blog

 • Copy charts from last month

-But as data volume and cadence increase, manual effort grows exponentially, while insight quality plateaus.
+But as data volume and cadence climb, the manual effort grows exponentially while the quality of the insight flattens out.

-Sales teams end up spending more time producing reports than learning from them.
+Sales teams end up spending more time producing the reports than learning anything from them.

 2. There's no single source of truth